 MTI College has an online ABA-approved Paralegal Studies program that offer flexibility for California students become a certified paralegal.

-Our second Paralegal Studies program is a fully online paralegal training program specifically for California residents who already have an Associate’s degree or higher.
+Our Paralegal Studies program is a fully online paralegal training program currently open for California residents.
 Our fully Online Paralegal Studies program for California residents helps students become a fully certified paralegal in about 48 weeks.
 All coursework is completed online.

 The Paralegal Studies program at MTI College is, meaning your training and curriculum will be top-notch.
 MTI College is also accredited by the Accrediting Commission for Community and Junior Colleges (ACCJC) of the Western Association of Schools and Colleges (WASC).

 If you have any questions about our Paralegal Studies programs, feel free to reach out our team via our Contact page or call (916) 339-1500.